rymiwe/weather-rails-app/README.md

 3. **Configure environment variables**:
    - Copy `.env.example` to `.env` and set `WEATHER_CACHE_EXPIRY_MINUTES` as needed.
 (No API keys are stored here.)
    - The Pirate Weather API key is securely stored in [Rails credentials](https://guides.rubyonrails.org/security.html#custom-credentials).
 See below for details.
-4. **Start the development server** (required for Tailwind assets):
+4. **Start the development server** (required for Tailwind CSS):
    ```sh
    bin/dev
    ```
-   This ensures Tailwind and other assets are built and live-reloaded during development.
+   This ensures Tailwind CSS is built and live-reloaded during development.
 5. Visit [http://localhost:3000](http://localhost:3000)

 ---